 Several studies have exposed in detail the insider-outsider perspective while doing fieldwork (Simmel, 1921; Naples, 1996; Sheriff, 2001).
 In particular, these studies have indicated that being an insider or an outsider is an ever changing identity in the field and thus neither of these positions can be static.
 Additionally, these studies have also suggested that the fieldworker has the advantage of being a stranger and hence, participants may confide their intimate details to the researcher.
 However another set of studies have demonstrated that a certain amount of rapport building with the participants is also necessary (Kusow, 2003; Sultana, 2007; Calvey, 2008).

 Given my limited number of permit days in the old age home, rapport building for me was going to be difficult.
 As I began my interviews I was not sure, as to how much the participants would share their personal details, given the nature of the study.
 I was specifically worried about my questions regarding intergenerational conflict.
-Once I began my interviews, I realized that being a stranger helped and that the older respondents were eager to discuss their tensions with their children, their life in the old age home and how they dealt with the inevitability of death with an outsider.
+Once I began my interviews, I realized that being a stranger helped and that the older respondents were eager to discuss their conflicts with their children, their life in the old age home and how they dealt with the inevitability of death, with an outsider.
 One of the older respondents also gave me an entire tour of the old age home and showed me the library and the temple as well.
 In fact, some of the older respondents also indicated their wish to possess a mobile phone which would enable them to call their grandchildren directly.
 Hence, despite my limited time to win the trust of my older respondents, I believe, I got access to their private lives because I acted more as a therapist.
 My role as a therapist took over my role as a researcher and my older respondents started looking forward to my visits.
-In addition to being a patient listener, I also exchanged several of my own background details and took their advice.
+In addition to being a patient listener, I also shared several of my own background details and took their advice.
 I believe that this also helped in earning the confidence of my older respondents.
-For example, a couple of older respondents also gave me suggestions to maintain my body and health, to avoid becoming weak and dependent like them.
+For example, a couple of older respondents also gave me suggestions to maintain my health, to avoid becoming weak and dependent like them.

 Though my participants made me feel like an insider and narrated a substantial amount of their personal issues, nonetheless, as I wrote down my field experience, I still felt like an outsider.
 Ethically, I might have guarded their interviews and always kept them anonymous even while publishing the data.
 However, post my fieldwork I never went back to visit them again.
 I still remember each one of my participants and our interactions.
 Still, once the work was done, I did not go back to enquire about their health or their well-being.
 Maybe the elaborate permission process and the tedious paperwork, prevented me from going back to my respondents, and as a result, I consider myself to be an outsider to my field - the old age home.
 Additionally, several of the older participants had also expressed their grievance with regard to the caretaker, the old age home in general and the politics involving other inmates.
 During the course of my interviews I realized that they were expecting me to complain on behalf of them and help them improve their daily situation.
 However, I did not report any of their issues and left the old age home silently after my interviews were over.
 Hence, with regard to ethical dilemmas, I think, I have personally failed my own older respondents.